Garulf/rokuview/README.md

 Capture screen and download off Roku based devices

 Tested on Hisense TV with Roku OS built-in
-No guarantee this will work with all ROku models andor devices
+No guarantee this will work with all Roku models and/or devices

 # Requirements